cuttlefishh/python-for-data-analysis/assignments/assignment2.md

 Work through these tasks. *How to provided your answer is specificed in italics.* Turn in a single text file of your answers.
 Please name your file `2_first_last.txt` or `2_first_last.md` (substitute your first and last name).

-Note: This assignment assumes you have already installed [Miniconda 3](https://conda.io/miniconda.html) (Miniconda for Python 3) and created an environment called `python3` (we did this in Lesson 4).
+Note 1: This assignment assumes you have already installed [Miniconda 3](https://conda.io/miniconda.html) (Miniconda for Python 3) and created an environment called `python3` (we did this in Lesson 4).
 If you installed Miniconda 2 (Miniconda for Python 2), you should probably delete it and install Miniconda 3.
 Miniconda 3 will still let you create environments using Python 2 if you need to.

+Note 2: This assignment assumes you have completed Lesson 4.
+Since we ran out of time to complete the Python Crash Course in class, please go through this on your own.
+You could also watch last year's YouTube videos from Lesson 4.

 #### A. Working with Conda